 This article is for those using the standard (free) teacher portfolio features.
 If you’re trialling or have subscribed to Storypark's new Teacher Portfolio platform please visit this article instead.
 Learn more here: Old VS new educator portfolios – what’s the difference?
-If you're interested in trying out the new educator portfolios, get in touch at firstname.lastname@example.org.
+If you are interested in testing Storypark's new Teacher Portfolio platform, add your details here.

 What are portfolio stories for?